solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

     if (solPrice === null) {
       throw new Error("Aggregator holds no value");
     }
-    // Although `SOL_USD_SWITCHBOARD_FEED` is not changing we are changing the unlockPrice in test as given below to simulate the escrow behaviour const unlockPrice = solPrice.minus(PRICE_OFFSET).toNumber();
+    // Although `SOL_USD_SWITCHBOARD_FEED` is not changing we are changing the unlockPrice in test as given below to simulate the escrow behavior const unlockPrice = solPrice.minus(PRICE_OFFSET).toNumber();

     await createAndVerifyEscrow(unlockPrice);